 Lidarti’s Esther was re-discovered by the musicologist Israel Adler in 1999 in the Ets Hayim library of Amsterdam's Portuguese Synagogue and has only been performed several times worldwide.
 MIRYAM will present the Boston and East Coast premiere on Saturday, March 2nd at Emmanuel Church in Boston and Sunday, March 3rd at Temple Beth Elohim in Wellesley.
 Critically acclaimed harpsichordist and conductor Dylan Sauerwald will direct an ensemble of 5 soloists, 9 choristers, and 16 instrumentalists.

 We have a rare chance to revive a stunning piece of Jewish musical heritage, but we need your help to bring Esther to Boston.
-Please consider a tax-deductible donation, and share our campaign with your friends, families, and communities!
+Please:

 About the ensemble